 The dedication of the Little Church was held August 16, 1908, and was so well attended that many people had to stand on the lawn to hear the dedication address by the Very Rev. George A. Beecher, Dean of the Cathedral of Omaha, Nebraska.
 The Dean praised the efforts of Pearl Fenwick Dean, Theresa Feltz, Anna Scully Fenwick, May Holloway, Lula Holloway, Margaret Leonard, Eleanor McCarthy, Margaret McCarthy, Josephine McGinley, Bertha Matthews, and Ethel Reese, adding that if eleven little girls could establish a church through their efforts, surely the able bodied men appointed as officers could and should lend every effort to support it.
 Speaking on behalf of the King’s Daughters, Mrs. Paxton said, “Our work is now done, and it remains for you to accept and make use of the gift.”

 The last regular services were held in 1949, but the Little Church is open to visitors by appointment.
 Please call 308-726-2006 or 308-726-2482.

-The front porch and sidewalk were added in 2015 as an Eagle Scout project by Jimmy Ryan of Keystone.
+The front porch and sidewalk were added in 2015 as an Eagle Scout project by James Ryan of Keystone.